AdaCheng/adacheng.github.io/_posts/2019-05-05-Neural Architectures for Named Entity Recognition.md

 ---
 title: Neural Architectures for Named Entity Recognition
-description: A paper published in NAACL'16.
+description: An introduction for a paper published in NAACL'16.
 categories:
- - Paper
+ - Paper_Note
 tags:
  - Named Entity Recognition
 ---